-People with disabilities who pursue aquatics through Special Olympics become successful swimmers and competitors.
+People with disabilities who pursue aquatics through Special Olympics often become successful swimmers and competitors.

 Athletes are taught aquatic techniques that develop their coordination, physical fitness and sense of accomplishment.
 Aquatics is a lifetime skill for both sports and fitness.
 Special Olympics consistently stresses the well-being of the athlete and fairness in competition.
 They are taught how to progress through the four competitive strokes and the medley event.
 The program presents athletes with instruction on how to arrange a basic training program for maximum efficiency.
 They are taught to design a program with the goal of obtaining an advanced level of fitness, and encouraged to have an attitude of success through personal achievement.